najmulhussainnj/Processor-/README.md

 ### Pre-requisites ###

-A BSV compiler (version 2017 or above) is necessary to compile the core.
+A BSV compiler (version 2017 or above) is necessary to compile the code.
 More information on Bluespec can be found [here](www.bluespec.com).

 ### Configuring the Soc ###